aspose-cells/Aspose.Cells-Doc-md/swedish/java/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.sv.md

-﻿---
+---
-title: Ersätt tagg med text i en textruta i arbetsbladet
+title: Ersätt taggen med text i en textruta på arbetsbladet
 type: docs
 weight: 150
 url: /sv/java/replace-tag-with-text-in-a-textbox-inside-the-worksheet/
 ---

-## **Möjliga användningsscenarier**
+## **Möjliga användningsscenario**
-Textrutor kan ha taggar som kan ersättas med viss text vid körning för att konfigurera dem enligt kraven.
-Taggar kan vara en etikett som omges av vinkelparenteser '<' and '>.
-Det kan finnas flera taggar i en enda textruta.
-Exempelfilen kan laddas ner från följande länk.
+Text boxes can have tags that can be replaced with some text at run time to configure them according to the requirement.
+Tags can be some label enclosed in angle brackets '<' and '>'.
+There can be multiple tags within a single textbox.
+The sample file can be downloaded from the following link.

 [sampleReplaceTagWithText.xlsx](79527956.xlsx)
 ## **Exempelkod**